 Now we may also inject a 10-mW signal at 1060 nm at the left end:

 We see that not only we get the signal substantially amplified, but also the pump absorption is substantially improved.
-This is because stimulated emission reduces the upper-state population of the ytterbium, thus reducing pump saturation.
+This is because stimulated emission reduces the upper-state population in the ytterbium, thus reducing pump saturation.
 By the way, to some small extent the ASE in the previous example (which is much depressed in cases with a strong enough input signal) also had such an effect.

 So you see that in general you need to consider all involved light waves in your model, since all of them may affect the ytterbium excitation.
 Only that way you can decide on the right fiber length.

 Note that the chosen example is in no way particularly extreme.
-For example, you get even much stronger saturation effects for the also common pump wavelength of 975 nm, where absorption and emission cross sections of ytterbium are quite high:
+For example, you get even much stronger saturation effects for the also common pump wavelength of 975 nm, where absorption and emission cross-sections of ytterbium are quite high:

-Here, the pump absorption is initially weaker, despite the much larger absorption cross section at that wavelength.
-Also, the ytterbium excitation is only around 50%, because there is also strong stimulated emission at that pump wavelength.
+Here, the pump absorption is initially weaker, despite the much larger absorption cross-section at that wavelength.
+Also, the ytterbium excitation is only around 50% because there is also strong stimulated emission at that pump wavelength.
 Later on, the pump absorption gets much stronger, where the now high enough signal intensity can pull the excitation level down.

 The example shows you that even in a rather simple situation with moderate pump power you get substantial saturation effects.
 As an experienced person in the field, you can anticipate that you will have them, but it is not easy to estimate quantitatively what will happen.
 Therefore, a proper preparation for such experiments requires that you simulate the expected behavior in order to properly understand it.
 With a trial-and-error approach in the lab, you would be fishing in the dark, wasting time and other resources, and find it hard to get to the optimal amplifier design.

 By the way, you may wonder whether such problems also occur in the area of solid-state bulk lasers.
 The answer is that it depends on the particular case: